Hi, I’m Connor Lyon, a UK based designer & director who works with troublemakers & visionaries, designing brands and

 Born in Neath, 2nd December 1995, I moved around a lot as a child swapping to Basingstoke, Essex, and Cornwall.
 I never really fit in during my school years, partly due to frequent relocation, but also because I was, and still am, a little "weird".

 I had countless aspirations as a child, apart from wanting to be a Beyblade and Yu-Gi-Oh master, I wanted to be a singer, architect, car designer, guitar teacher, game designer, basically if it was creative I wanted to be it.
 I loved drawing house plans for my future home and "designing” custom cars using Microsoft Word and Google images—you should have seen how beautiful they were.

 My mother and I never saw eye to eye, never got along, and though I respect her for being a single mother and the challenges that came with being so, I wasn’t brought up well.
-As a result of my upbringing and our relationship, my aspirations dimmed, I learned to hate myself, had poor social skills, lost most of my confidence, and had major trust issues.
+As a result of my upbringing and our relationship, my aspirations dimmed, I learned to hate myself, had poor social skills, and formed major confidence and trust issues.

 Skipping to 2012, after being kicked out aged 16, moving back to my Welsh homeland with my Nan, and now surrounded by Welsh family that loved and supported me, I decided to go to college to study creative media studies.
 Here I found my love for photography, re-touching, and graphic design.
 It was also here that I realised I had the upper hand.
 As much of an disadvantage as my past had been, it had toughened me up.
 It made me take life seriously, gave me the grit to work, never give up, and to push through towards a future I had envisioned for myself no matter what anyone did or said to me.